robert-hh/Micropython-Editor/README.md

 a) find_in_file() supporting regular expressions,
 b) line_edit() supporting the cursor left/right/home/end keys, and
 c) expandtabs() and packtabs() with a second argument for tabsize (not for pye, but maybe useful)
-- strip.sh: sample Shell script which creates the different variants out of pye.py using cpp
+- strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including variants of wipye.py with either speed up scrolling or support replace or support got bracket.

 **Short Version History**